BlackBoxVision/mvp-helpers/README.md

 ##Installation

 Actually I don't have this library in **JCenter/Maven Central**, so if you want to use, follow the instructions.
 The library is distributed for Java and Kotlin.

-###Java version
+Looking for Kotlin variant?
+[Go here](https://github.com/BlackBoxVision/mvp-helpers/tree/kotlin)

 **Gradle**